Gigaspaces/solution-hub/docs/support/support.md

 ${JavaEmbeddedConfiguration.java}
 ```

-> Java-based configuration will be used in every following examples.

 ##### Using plain write and read operation

 `GigaSpace` configured above can be used directly to perform interaction with space.
 To do so, you can simply inject `GigaSpace` bean into your Repository classes.
 Let's see an example of such usage.
 First, here is an example of POJO class: